JPSC-PDRC-KEIO/jpscdocs_en/married/housing.rst

 .. _your-future-plan :

-We would now like to ask you about your future plans and ideas for your accommodation.Are you, as a couple, planning to move out of your current accommodation, build a new house, or buy a house?
+We would now like to ask you about your future plans and ideas for your accommodation.
+Are you, as a couple, planning to move out of your current accommodation, build a new house, or buy a house?
 (Please choose one.)
 ===================================================================================================================================================================================================================================

 1. Yes, we have a concrete plan